Kalmantic/peakinfer/design/TokenOp Product Requirements Document (PRD) v0.7.md

 1. *As a Databricks platform owner*, I want to see how rerouting jobs from GPT-4 to GPT-4-mini affects cost/latency across my ML workflows
 2. *As a Snowflake AI lead*, I want to quantify caching thresholds for my data pipeline LLM calls without quality loss
 3. *As an infrastructure SRE*, I want Terraform diffs showing spot instance savings for my LLM serving infrastructure
-4. *As a startup engineer*, I want to run `tokenop run --input prompts.jsonl` to demo cost savings using community templates
+4. *As a startup engineer*, I want to run `peakinfer run --input prompts.jsonl` to demo cost savings using community templates
 5. *As an enterprise architect*, I want cross-layer optimization plans that coordinate application routing, serving optimization, and infrastructure scaling

 ## **9\.
 Implementation Timeline**